Icinga/icinga2/doc/06-distributed-monitoring.md

 satellites receiving their configuration from the master zone, and clients checked via command endpoint from the satellite zones.

+> **Tip**:
+>
-**Tip**: It can get complicated, so grab a pen and paper and bring your thoughts to life.
+> It can get complicated, so grab a pen and paper and bring your thoughts to life.
-Play around with a test setup before using it in a production environment!
+> Play around with a test setup before using it in a production environment!

 Overview:

 * `icinga2-master1.localdomain` is the configuration master master node.
 * `icinga2-master2.localdomain` is the secondary master master node without configuration in `zones.d`.
 * `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` are satellite nodes in a `master` child zone.
+They forward CSR signing requests to the master zone.
 * `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients.

 Setup requirements: